7 benefits of walking to work

 Provide walking facilities

 There could be employees who want to walk more but can’t because of the weather.
-One idea could be stock up on some umbrellas and suncream for staff to borrow if they want to walk.
+One idea could be to gift staff members with umbrellas and suncream if they would like to walk during inclement or hot weather.